borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 However, the error is still a matrix, which is impossible to include as a factor in the framework we have built so far.
 We cannot compute a *vector residual* as we did before, nor we are completely sure that the matrix $$\mathbf{N}_i$$ follows some sort of Gaussian distribution.

 #### Manifolds
 Here is where the concept of **manifold** comes to solve our problems.
 Rigid-body transformations (`Pose3` and `Pose2` in GTSAM), rotation matrices (`Rot2` and `Rot3`), quaternions and even vector spaces (`Point2` and `Point3`) are **differentiable manifolds**.
-This means that in spite of they do not behave as Euclidean spaces at a global scale, they can be *locally approximated* as such by using local vector spaces called **tangent spaces**.
+This means that even though they do not behave as Euclidean spaces at a global scale, they can be *locally approximated* as such by using local vector spaces called **tangent spaces**.
 The main advantage of analyzing all these objects from the manifold perspective is that we can build general algorithms based on common principles that apply to all of them.

 <a name="manifold"></a>